 FEATURED AVAILABLE WORKS

 It's hard to keep up with Miriam, but we try to make it easy.
-Follow her & subscribe!
+Follow her on social media & subscribe to her art newsletter >

 She studied under Mark Rothko one summer, but didn’t realize he was famous.
 And she once met Salvador Dali at a party in NYC.